rajch/voxel-dockerclient/README.md

 I don't really know how far I want to take this.
 I do want voxel-dockerclient to be complete, but I want to keep it simple.
 I may turn it into a teaching tool eventually.

 ## How does it work?
-On the server, voxel-dockerclient uses [Express](http://expressjs.com/) and the excellent [dockerode](https://github.com/apocas/dockerode) node module to provide a proxy for a subset of the Docker remote API.
+~~On the server, voxel-dockerclient uses [Express](http://expressjs.com/) and the excellent [dockerode](https://github.com/apocas/dockerode) node module to provide a proxy for a subset of the Docker remote API.~~
+The voxel-dockerclient server is simply nginx, proxying the docker daemon's UNIX socket.
+At the moment, it proxies the full API with no authorization.
+This will change.

 On the client, it uses the brilliant [voxeljs](http://voxeljs.com/) family of node modules to render the UI, and the [axios](https://github.com/mzabriskie/axios) node module to communicate with the proxied API.

-I am using an older flavour of the main voxeljs module, voxel-engine.
+I have used an older flavour of the main voxeljs module, voxel-engine.
 I had to fork it because of some incompatibilities with later modules.
 The original is [here](https://github.com/maxogden/voxel-engine), and my forked version [here](https://github.com/rajch/voxel-engine).
 The same treatment had to be given for a voxeljs plugin called voxel-keys.
 The original is [here](https://github.com/voxel/voxel-keys), and my fork [here](https://github.com/rajch/voxel-keys).

 The code is open source, under the MIT license.
 I would love contribution, in the form of issue reporting, feature requests, pull requests, anything.

 ## Acknowledgements
 I would like to thank:
-* The fine folk of Docker, for Docker
+* The fine folk of @docker, for Docker
-* The fine folk behind the voxeljs family of modules. github/maxogden, github/kumavis, github/deathcap, github/substack et al. These are really nice.
+* The fine folk behind the voxeljs family of modules. @github/maxogden, @github/kumavis, @github/deathcap, @github/substack et al. These are really nice.
-* The authors of the dockerode and axios modules
+* The authors of the dockerode and axios modules, although I'm not using dockerode any more.
 * My partner, Chitra Raghavan, for contributing the player model, testing, and bearing with me while I was building this